ernest-bruce/human-internet/internet_plan/internet_plan.md

 ![](img/human_internet_consortium.png)

 the **Human·Internet·Consortium** will be a nonprofit organization that deals with issues such as personal identity, privacy, and security at a pragmatic level
-· it will design rules and policies for acquiring, processing, and disposing of the personal·information of people who manage data and content in **Peoples•Cloud** (note that *sharing* is not mentioned here, that is because in Peoples•Cloud, entities do not share personal·information with other entities, not with subsidiaries, parent companies, or partners)
+· it will design rules and policies for acquiring, processing, and disposing of the personal·information of people who manage data and content in **Peoples·Cloud** (note that *sharing* is not mentioned here, that is because in Peoples·Cloud, entities do not share personal·information with other entities, not with subsidiaries, parent companies, or partners)
 · the consortium’s direct participants are individuals, businesses, educational·institutions, government agencies, and standards·bodies and regulatory·agencies
 &nbsp;
 &nbsp;

-### Peoples•Foundation
+### Peoples·Foundation
 ![](img/peoples_foundation.png)

-**Peoples•Foundation** is the nonprofit·organization with the responsibility of developing the infrastructure that makes the human·internet a reality
+**Peoples·Foundation** is the nonprofit·organization with the responsibility of developing the infrastructure that makes the human·internet a reality
-· it will manage projects like **Peoples•ID**, and **Peoples•Cloud** to provide digital·services to:
+· it will manage projects like **Peoples·ID**, and **Peoples·Cloud** to provide digital·services to:

-  * people who store their personal·information in Peoples•Cloud,
+  * people who store their personal·information in Peoples·Cloud,
   * entities who want to access personal·information in the most consumer·rights·regulation-compliant way, and
-  * entities who choose to keep managing personal·information on their infrastructures but who want to connect with Peoples•Cloud users who are also the subjects of the personal·information they possess · this is to determine their data·subjects’ wishes for the acquisition, processing, sharing, selling, and disposal of personal·information
+  * entities who choose to keep managing personal·information on their infrastructures but who want to connect with Peoples·Cloud users who are also the subjects of the personal·information they possess · this is to determine their data·subjects’ wishes for the acquisition, processing, sharing, selling, and disposal of personal·information
 &nbsp;

 **Peoples** is the nonprofit·corporation who develops the common software people use to manage their information
-· **Peoples•Foundation** will be a grantmaker to Peoples
+· **Peoples·Foundation** will be a grantmaker to Peoples
 · it will operate openly and transparently as a member of [**Software in the Public Interest**](https://www.spi-inc.org) or by following its example
-· Peoples will also develop the desktops, laptops, tablets, handsets, and watches as [open·hardware](https://opensource.com/resources/what-open-hardware) to provide an all·encompassing platform with the Peoples•Foundation ethos of being bound only by humans’ and humanity’s benefit in its strategy and operations
+· Peoples will also develop the desktops, laptops, tablets, handsets, and watches as [open·hardware](https://opensource.com/resources/what-open-hardware) to provide an all·encompassing platform with the Peoples·Foundation ethos of being bound only by humans’ and humanity’s benefit in its strategy and operations

 Peoples’ main audience comprises “regular” people, users of Facebook, Twitter, and similar services, with little knowledge about computers, computing, operating·systems, and so on
 · although nerds are welcome, Peoples caters principally to the needs of users who are not interested in the inner workings of their devices